 The unique mosque was completed ten years ago using more than 6,000 tons of reinforced steel, it’s among the largest mosques in Southeast Asia.
 It accommodates more than 20,000 worshippers at a time.

 Perched on the edge of Putrajaya Lake, it was built in 1999 from rose-colored granite in the Persian architectural style associated with the 16th-century Safavid Dynasty.

 At more than 100 meters high, Masjid Putra’s skyscraping minaret is one of the tallest in the region and it accommodates up to 15,000 worshippers.

 Capital’s Prominent Mosques

-The oldest mosque of Malaysia in Kampung Laut is less than 300 years old.
-Its style was typical of the Malay mosques of this era, which bore minimal resemblance to those of the Middle East.
+Interestingly, the oldest mosque of Malaysia in Kampung Laut is less than 300 years old.
+Its style was typical of the Malay mosques, which bore minimal resemblance to those of the Middle East.

 Borrowing from the design of Malay and Javanese homes of the time, it has a triple-tiered roof, was built on top of stilts, and was constructed entirely from wood.

-Another famous mosque is Masjid Negara in Kuala Lumpur which was built in 1965 to be regarded as the most spectacular mosque in Southeast Asia.
+Another famous mosque is Masjid Negara in Kuala Lumpur which dates back to 1965 as the most spectacular mosque in Southeast Asia.

-The capital city’s oldest mosque is Masjid Jamek was opened in 1909.
+Moreover, the capital city’s oldest mosque is Masjid Jamek opened in 1909.
 It’s distinct from the National Mosque with an eye-catching neo-Moorish style.